Course Information

 Week Topics/Applications Method

-1. Week Introduction, purpose and role of silviculture in forestry, silviculture as applied ecology, scope and terminology of silvicultural practice, role of cutting in silviculture, silviculture in application Preparation, After Class Study, Presentation (Preparation), Interview
+1. Week Introduction, purpose and role of silviculture in forestry, silviculture as applied ecology, scope and terminology of silvicultural practice, role of cutting in silviculture, silviculture in application Preparation, After Class Study, Interview, Question and Answer, Discussion

-2. Week Disturbances and regeneration, natural and artificial regeneration, ecological conditions of natural regeneration, preparation of regeneration site (weed control, prescribed burning, soil preparation etc.) Presentation (Preparation), Interview, Research, Preparation, After Class Study
+2. Week Disturbances and regeneration, natural and artificial regeneration, ecological conditions of natural regeneration, preparation of regeneration site (weed control, prescribed burning, soil preparation etc.) Preparation, After Class Study, Research, Interview, Presentation (Preparation)

-4. Week Clear cutting system and its application conditions, advantage and disadvantage of the system, application in Turkey Preparation, After Class Study, Practice, Interview, Presentation (Preparation)
+4. Week Clear cutting system and its application conditions, advantage and disadvantage of the system, application in Turkey Preparation, After Class Study, Interview, Presentation (Preparation), Practice

-9. Week Even aged and uneven aged fir stands, secondary fir forests and their conversion to natural species stands Fieldwork, Preparation, After Class Study, Presentation (Preparation), Practice, Interview
+8. Week Even aged fir stands, secondary fir forests and their conversion to natural species stands Preparation, After Class Study, Presentation (Preparation), Fieldwork, Practice

-10. Week Stand development stages, forest tending and its role and importance in forestry practices, forest tending practices in Turkey, weed control, cleaning Presentation (Preparation), Research, Preparation, After Class Study, Interview
+10. Week Stand development stages, forest tending and its role and importance in forestry practices, forest tending practices in Turkey, weed control, cleaning Preparation, After Class Study, Research, Interview, Presentation (Preparation)

-11. Week Thinning methods, effect of thinning on individual tree and stand development, timing and planning of thinning, thinning in common species stands Practice, Fieldwork, Presentation (Preparation), Interview, Research
+11. Week Thinning methods, effect of thinning on individual tree and stand development, timing and planning of thinning, thinning in common species stands Research, Interview, Presentation (Preparation), Fieldwork, Practice

-13. Week Thinning practice in pine stands, and investigation of pine regeneration sites Interview, Presentation (Preparation), Fieldwork, Practice, Research
+13. Week Thinning practice in pine stands, and investigation of pine regeneration sites Research, Interview, Presentation (Preparation), Fieldwork, Practice

 *Midterm and final exam dates are not specified in the 14-week course operation plan.
 Midterm and final exam dates are held on the dates specified in the academic calendar with the decision of the University Senate.